 Ms Kylie Lamprecht - Chair

 Kylie Lamprecht, her mother and sister are all St Margaret's Old Girls and share a strong bond with the School.
 Kylie is a Business Services Practitioner at Pitcher Partners.
 Kylie has an extensive background in structuring, taxation, asset protection and family succession with a strong focus on client relationships and service.
-Kylie typically works on large private client structures across a broad industry sector.
-Kylie is a fellow of the Institute of Chartered Accountants in Australia and serves on the Board of Directors for Creative Enterprise Australia
+She typically works on large private client structures across a broad industry sector.
+Kylie was a former Director of Creative Enterprise Australia from 2014 - 2017 and is a fellow of the Institute of Chartered Accountants in Australia.

 Frances Becker - Deputy Chair

 Frances Becker is originally from Rockhampton in Central Queensland.
 She was a boarder at St Margaret's during her secondary school years and is a third generation St Margaret's girl.
 Frances, her sister's, Sarah and Alexandra, her mother, Julie Becker (nee Luck) and her grandmother, Merilyn Luck (nee Beak), all consider that the core values of St Margaret's have significantly helped to give their family direction in their life journeys.
 Frances works as an Associate in the Business Services and Agribusiness team at Brisbane law firm, Shand Taylor Lawyers.
 She advises clients on a broad range of matters including acting in rural business and property acquisitions and sales and in providing asset protection, revenue structuring and succession planning advice to individuals and businesses.

 Hume is currently CEO of Riverside Marine.
 Hume's business experience is extensive and he has shared this through membership and directorship of Associations and Boards.
 Hume is a past Director of the Queensland Confederation of Industry and the Marine Board of the Department of Transport.